The Red List of Trains in Japan

 This article is about KiHa 185 series (diesel).
 Do not be confused with 185 series (electric).

 The KiHa 185 series was the last limited express train that Japanese National Railways developed.
-Even at that time, JR Shikoku was highly likely to be suffered from low revenue so that introduction of brand new trains before the privatisation was crucial.
-Today, JR Shikoku and JR Kyushu use them.
+Even at that time, JR Shikoku was highly likely to be suffered from low revenue so that it was crucial for Shikoku to have brand new trains before the privatisation.

-As the series was for rural lines, it was designed to form two coaches, while other limited express trains were much longer.
+As the series was for rural areas, it was designed to form two coaches while other limited express trains were much longer.
 To reduce costs, the KiHa 185 series was based mostly on suburban diesel trains rather than KiHa 181 series.
 The most distinctive feature is the stainless-steel body, as no other limited express of JNR had one.

 The series entered service in Shikoku, replacing KiHa 58 series and promoting express to limited express services (i.e. raising fares).
-The KiHa 185s were mainly used for Limited Express Nampu (Okayama - Kochi) via the new Great Seto Bridge.
-However, since many motorways were constructed across the island of Shikoku, JR Shikoku developed more faster diesel train, 2000 series, and the KiHa 185 series suddenly became redundant.
-Therefore, 20 carriages were resold to JR Kyushu in 1992.
+The series was mainly used for Limited Express Nampu (Okayama - Kochi) via the new Great Seto Bridge.
+However, since many motorways were constructed across the island of Shikoku, JR Shikoku developed more faster diesel train 2000 series.
+As the KiHa 185 series suddenly became redundant, 20 carriages were resold to JR Kyushu in 1992, and two more in 2026.

 Current Operations & Future Prospects

-JR Kyushu uses them for Limited Express Aso (Kumamoto - Miyaji), Trans-Kyushu Limited Express (Kumamoto - Beppu) and Yufu (Hakata - Beppu via Kurume and Oita).
+JR Kyushu uses them for Limited Express Trans-Kyushu Limited Express (Kumamoto - Beppu) and Yufu (Hakata - Beppu via Kurume and Oita).
 In addition, there is a seasonal service A-Train (Kumamoto - Misumi).

 Photos